mlund/elasticrab/README.md

 ## License

-ElastiCrab is licensed under Apache-2.0.
+Elasticrab is licensed under Apache-2.0.
 Bundled ProDy fixtures and the VoroMQA potential are MIT-licensed; see `tests/data/ATTRIBUTION.md`.